Deploying an Aqueduct Application on a Local Machine

 For other deployment options, see Deploying Aqueduct Applications.

 To run a local development version of an Aqueduct application with persistent storage.
-This is useful in developing client applications against an Aqueduct application.
+This is useful when developing client applications with an Aqueduct application.
 Make sure to also read Testing Aqueduct Applications.